guijmp/100-days-of-code/rules.md

 2. If I code at work, that time won't count towards the challenge.
 3. I will push code to GitHub every day so that anyone can see my progress.
 4. I will update the [Log](log.md) with the day's progress and provide a link so that others can see my progress.
-5. I will work on real projects, facing real challenges.
-The time spent doing tutorials, online courses and other similar resources will NOT count towards this challenge.
+5. Plan: I will start with small exercises from a standard C++ book and eventually move on to work on open source C++ projects, facing real challenges.
+The time spent doing tutorials, video lectures and reading textbooks will NOT count towards this challenge.
 (If you've just started learning to code, read [FAQ](FAQ.md))

 ## Ideas to make this challenge more effective